devnotfound/skaffold-node-service/README.md

 - Uses a declarative approach to adding new 'routes' (aka api operations) to your code (using 'fastify-openapi-glue')
 - 'Decorates' your route with a generic exception handler, avoiding the need to litter common try catch blocks throughout your code.
 - Comes with an extensible eslint configuration
+- Exposes an OpenAPI / Swagger UI on https://localhost:8443/documentation

 ## Infra Features: